SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 **Figure 3:** NDSI calculated for the three areas of interest.

 However, this index will struggle to distinguish between snow and ice, leading to misidentification.
 Additionally, in Figure 3 the NDSI index has labelled a frozen lake as glacier ice in the deployment region.
-To combat this issue the Normalised Difference Snow and Ice Index (NDSII) can be used.
+To combat this issue the Normalised Difference Snow and Ice Index (NDSII) can be used (Keshri, 2008).
 This index helps to differentiate between snow and ice by using the NIR band.
 Glacier ice will reflect the NIR band more than snow hence aiding to distinguish them.

 **NDSII** = (B11 − B8A) / (B11 + B8A)